 As an independent nonprofit organization, the Consumer Choice Center is dependent on funding from private donors.
 We do not accept money from governmental institutions.
 As described in our Code of Ethics, we strictly maintain editorial independence and do not give our funders influence on editorial decisions.

 Our support comes from corporations, individuals, and foundations.
 In the past we have received funding from multiple industries such as energy, fast moving consumer goods, manufacturing, digital, healthcare, cryptocurrencies, and fin-tech.
-Among our many funders we are proud to count the Atlas Network (foundation), Tokyo Smoke (Cannabis), Japan Tobacco International (which co-sponsored our launch event in Brussels), the Geneva Network, the electric Hand-dryer Association (corporation), Facebook (corporation), the Atlas Project (corporation), and Philip Morris International (corporation).
+Among our many funders we are proud to count the Atlas Network (foundation), Tokyo Smoke (Cannabis), Japan Tobacco International (which co-sponsored our launch event in Brussels), the Geneva Network, the electric Hand-dryer Association (corporation), Facebook (corporation), and the Atlas Project (corporation).

 In 2017 we received seed funding from our parent organization SFL to start our operations in Europe and Canada.